The Essential Steps to Follow When Buying Property in Phuket, Thailand

-Under Section 96 of the Land Code Act, a foreigner is granted a path to ownership of up to 1,600 m2 (1 Rai) of land if they invest at least THB 40 million in bonds of either the Thai Government, the Bank of Thailand, a State Enterprise or bonds of which the Ministry of Finance secures the capital or interest.
+Section 96 of the Land Code Act grants foreigners a path to ownership of up to 1,600 m2 (1 Rai) of land if they invest at least THB 40 million in bonds of either a State Enterprise, the Bank of Thailand, the Thai Government, or any bonds whereby the capital or interest are secured by the Ministry of Finance.

 The Board of Investment (BOI) was established in 1997, and under the Investment Promotion Act it offers incentives to foreigners who wish to invest and promote a business in Thailand.
-While BOI involves mainly tax privileges and certain exemptions on foreign ownership of companies, it may grant permission (“promotion”) to own land.
+This involves mainly tax privileges, and some exemptions on company ownership by foreigners, but it may also grant permission (called “promotion”) for land ownership.

-While the company would be the owner of the land, the foreigner may control a Thai company under the BOI scheme (something which is not possible with a normal company).
-And because the foreigner controls the company, he/she also controls the assets of the company, including the land.
+While the company would be the actual owner of the land, under the BOI scheme a foreigner may control a Thai company (something which is not possible with a normal company).
+And if the foreigner has control the company, it means he/she also has control of the company’s assets, including the land.